sunt05/SuPy/docs/source/tutorial/tutorial.rst

   external-interaction

 ..
 Note::
-    For users with less experience in Python, the following section is suggested to be gone through first before using SuPy.
+    Users with less experience in Python are suggested to go through the following section first before using SuPy.

 Python 101 before SuPy
 ----------------------